shahv1057/blog/src/pages/random_forest.md

 ![alt text](/Plots/playtypes.png "Logo Title Text 1")

 As seen above, more than 180,000 of my almost 350,000 plays are _pass_ plays.
-Therefore, I will be using the baseline of predicting every play as a pass play, achieving a 52% accuracy score.
+Therefore, I will be using the baseline of predicting every play as a _pass_ play.
+This incredibly simple prediction model achieves a 52% accuracy score.
 Lets see how much I can improve on that.

 ### What is a Random Forest Classifier?

 A great question.
-A random forest classifier is a complex machine learning classification algorithim composed of several much simpler, intuitive decision trees.
+In fact, the most important question to this whole analysis. **A random forest classifier** is a complex machine learning classification algorithim composed of several much simpler, intuitive decision trees.

 I think of a 'decision tree' as a analytical version of the classic game, 21 questions, with the '21' representing the depth of the tree. **How many True/False questions would you have to ask before confidently predicting the answer?**

 ![alt text](/Plots/SimpleNFLtree.png "Logo Title Text 1")

-The above is my simple NFL play predictors decision tree.
+The above is my simple NFL play prediction decision tree.
 We start at the top node.
 The tree is split based on the variable 'down' at the value 3.5, essentially performing the 21-question version of asking "Is it 4th down?"

 A subsample of plays in which down<=3.5 (1st, 2nd, and 3rd down plays) is True move down to the left.
 The subsample of 4th down plays move to the right node.
 This is already an incredible insight, as punts and field goals are almost exclusively done on 4th downs, so this split would immediately help classification between punt/field goals and run/pass plays.

-The decision tree chooses variables and splits based on optimizing information entropy, or information gain.
-From all possible variable splits, which variable split provides the most information towards make a concrete prediction?
-'Down' at 3.5 provides the most information at the top node.
-The next level then looks at the new level-1 split sample and again finds the variable split that optimizes entropy and the process continues.
+The decision tree chooses variables and splits based on optimizing information entropy, or more colloquially, information gain.
+From all possible variable splits, which variable split provides the most information towards making a concrete prediction?
+The variable,'Down', split at 3.5, provides the most information, and is consequently placed at the top node.
+The next level then finds the next variable split that optimizes entropy in its new subample, and the process continues.

 #### **How does this simple decision tree build a much more powerful random forest?**

 A random forest classifier consists of several of these simple decision trees with each tree going into much further depths than the 2-level simple tree in the above diagram.

-The key to the random forest model is a concept coined **Bagging**, or more formally, **Bootstrap Aggregation**.
+The key to the random forest model is a concept coined **Bagging**, or more formally, [**Bootstrap Aggregation**](https://en.wikipedia.org/wiki/Bootstrap_aggregating).
 Bagging creates a system where each tree of a random forest is created on a randomly chosen subset of the training data (with replacement).
 With decision trees so heavily dependent on the dataset, each tree will be distinctive, and together the trees will encompass the entire data set.

 ![alt text](/Plots/randforestexample.jpeg "Logo Title Text 1")